octoml/deploy_octo_azureml/README.md

  * From the command line, run `bash azureml_deploy.sh`.
 This process will take appromixately 20 minutes to complete.

 ### 5. Test the Model Service
-Run healthcheck with `python3 run.py --remote
+Run an inferencing test with `python3 run.py --remote`.